ininjame/udacity_training_proj_2/README.md

 ## Installation instruction
 1. Clone the git repo to your local computer
 2. Open your CLI of choice, make sure it is pointing to the folder "udacity_training_proj_2", or whichever folder the cloned git repo is in.
-3. Run the following command in your CLI:
+3. Run the following command in your CLI and wait till an IP is generated:
 ```
 python disasterReport.py
 ```